 Feel free to bring a bag lunch!

-Rabbi Emeritus Donald M. Splansky will also hold an afternoon Study Session on Yom Kippur.
-More details will follow.
+Rabbi Emeritus Donald M. Splansky will lead an afternoon Study Session on Yom Kippur.
+Please seen High Holiday Mailing for more information.